 One of the most important success principles you will ever learn to help put your career onto the fast track: the future belongs to the askers.
 The future does not belong to those people who sit back, wishing and hoping that their lives and their work will become better.
 The future belongs to those people who step up and ask for what they want.
 If they don’t get it, they ask again and again until they do.

-Ask your boss what you have to do to qualify for an increase.
+When you want to negotiate a raise, start by asking your boss what you have to do to qualify for an increase.
 There is no point in your working hard if you don’t know exactly what it is that you have to do to get paid more and promoted faster.
 Clarity is essential.
 Go to your boss and ask, and ask again if you are still not clear.

 Do Your Research on Competitive Salaries in Your Field

 If you want an increase in your negotiable salary, you must make a great case for getting the amount that you want to receive.
 Instead of saying that you need more money, as most people do, your salary negotiation strategies are different.